 WINE & DINE

-- The Treehouse Restaurant is award-winning fining dining serving upscale food with flair.
+- The Treehouse offers award-winning fine dining serving upscale food with flair.

-- Dine on the beach at Trou au Diable Restaurant.
+- Dine on the beach at the Trou au Diable Restaurant.

-- Vegetarians will be delighted by Emerald's, the meat-free restaurant that cooks up tempting dishes using organic produce grown on the resort's own farm.
+- Emeralds serves tempting, meat-free dishes using organic produce grown on the resort's own farm.

 - The hillside Piton lounge provides the perfect setting for afternoon tea